- 300+ villagers with access to fresh, clean drinking water

 GIVE is working in conjunction with community leaders to identify and implement infrastructure projects that increase access to education, healthcare and potable drinking water in our host community of Sop Chem.
 Since 2016, we’ve implemented a fresh water system that provides sufficient access to all 56 families in the community and constructed a primary school building that provides each grade level with a private classroom.
 Both of these structures were built using thousands of repurposed plastic bottles packed with sand and non-biodegradable waste as eco-bricks.
 GIVE will continue working on eco-friendly projects that emphasize existing strengths within the community and inspire its members to take action.

-- 150+ Asiatic Black Bears rescued from the bile farming industry.
+- 60+ Asiatic Black Bears already rescued from the bile farming industry.

-- Dozens of gibbons, tigers and other animals rescued from the illegal wildlife trade.
+- Dozens of other primates, mammals and birds rescued from the illegal wildlife trade.

 - 60+ acres of land housing rescued animals at the Luang Prabang Wildlife Sanctuary.

 GIVE has partnered with Free the Bears since 2015, an Australian NGO that has established wildlife sanctuaries throughout SE Asia to protect Asiatic Black Bears from the bile farming industry.
 Bile farming is a barbaric practice where bears are poached from the wild and kept in coffin-sized cages while dirty catheters extract bile from their gall bladders to be used in traditional medicines.
-We are currently working together to construct the Luang Prabang Wildlife Sanctuary, a 60+ acre sanctuary that will ultimately house more than 150 bears and a variety of primates and big cats rescued from the illegal wildlife trade in Asia.
+We are currently working together to construct the Luang Prabang Wildlife Sanctuary, a 60+ acre sanctuary that will ultimately house more than 150 bears and a variety of other primates, birds and mammals rescued from the illegal wildlife trade in Asia.

 - 60+ children receiving fundamental English lessons.